GPU Accelerated Mandelbrot Set Explorer

 }

-This function is the main driver for determining if a point is in the mandelbrot set.
-There are many optimizations that allow the program to run in real-time at 60fps.
-Imaginary numbers are represented as two floating point numbers, one for the real part and one for the imaginary part.
-Some math operations - such as squaring complex numbers - are expanded out to reduce the number of computations that the GPU has to calculate for each iteration.
-Optimizing this function is crucial for good performance as this function is ran in parallel for each of the 2,073,600 pixels in a standard Full HD monitor.
+This function is key to figuring out whether a point belongs to the Mandelbrot set.
+I’ve implemented several optimizations that enable the program to run smoothly at 60 frames per second.
+To handle imaginary numbers, we use two floating-point numbers: one for the real part and another for the imaginary part.
+We also simplify some mathematical operations, like squaring complex numbers, to minimize the calculations the GPU needs to perform for each iteration.
+Optimizing this function is essential for achieving great performance, as it runs simultaneously for each of the 2,073,600 pixels on a standard Full HD monitor.

 Unexpected Setbacks: